 - COP4 [Declaration by Proposed Deputy]

 - COP1B [Supporting Information for Personal Welfare Applications]; and

 Watch this space as we await the judgment of the legal challenge by the Campaigning Trio.

-If you have any questions regarding the topic discussed above please don’t hesitate to contact Sarah Ahchoon, Solicitor in our Private Client Department, Court of Protection team.
-Sarah contactable by phone on 01737 854 568 or email at [email protected]
+If you have any questions regarding the topic discussed above please don’t hesitate to contact a member of our Private Client Department, Court of Protection team.

 Although correct at the time of publication, the contents of this newsletter/blog are intended for general information purposes only and shall not be deemed to be, or constitute, legal advice.
 We cannot accept responsibility for any loss as a result of acts or omissions taken in respect of this article.
 Please contact us for the latest legal position.